eclipse-cdt/cdt/NewAndNoteworthy/CDT-12.0.md

 Previously the name "default" would appear as one of the project's build directory names.
 This is no longer used and the name will always follow the pattern described above.

 See [Issue #1084](https://github.com/eclipse-cdt/cdt/issues/1084)

+### Improved launch configuration for CMake and other Core Build System projects

+The CMake and CBS Makefile project launch configurations for local applications have an improved Main tab and new Arguments, Environment, Debugger, Source, and Common tabs.

 # Managed Build